 Nature and Wildlife Habitat Conservancy

-Throughout project development and construction, Freeport LNG has looked for ways to minimize adverse impacts to air, land, water and wildlife.
-To do so, we have taken into consideration comments and guidance from the public, stakeholders and federal, state and local resource agencies.
+Throughout project development and construction of our site, Freeport LNG explored ways to minimize adverse impacts to air, land, water and wildlife an that commitment remains at the forefront of our daily operations.
+To do so, we take into consideration comments and guidance from the public, stakeholders and federal, state and local resource agencies.

 When it comes to conservancy, our goal is to increase the quality and scope for each type of wetland that we may impact and to preserve or create new areas sought by coastal fish and wildlife species.
 To date, Freeport LNG has given nearly 350 acres of land containing various types of habitat to conservation groups and managed another 35 acres of created wetlands at and around our facilities on Quintana Island.
 These areas host a variety of shore and wading birds, including roseate spoonbills, gulls, avocets, stilts and many others.